 For example, the podcast Healthy Living sends out a monthly newsletter, each time sharing the latest images posted on its Instagram account as well as a quick description of the episodes published during the month.

 6 – Your recommendations: reading lists, playlists, white papers, courses, toolboxes, etc.

 Finally, our last tip is to generate, from your episodes, additional content like reading lists or playlists that you can share on your website, on your social networks and in your newsletters.

 You can also create a white paper, toolkit and additional resources with all the information and tips collected from your previous episodes.
-Use them as a lead magnet to expand your newsletter database as Thomas Burbidge from the freelancing podcast Young Wild and free does
+Use them as a magnet to expand your newsletter database as Thomas Burbidge from the freelancing podcast Young Wild and Freelance does.

 You now have all the tools you need to optimize the content strategy of your podcast.
 Now it’s up to you! 🤙